Evar12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 - A  script that displays a confused smiley.
 2 - A script to display the content of the /etc/passwd file 3 - To Display the content of /etc/passwd and /etc/hosts
+4 - To display the last 10 lines of /etc/passwd